Vortex to Rotons Transition in Dipolar Bose-Einstein Condensates

 We then explore the family of solitary waves moving perpendicularly to the direction of the dipole polarisation ($ y $-direction), that is choosing $ v_x=0 $, whose results are plotted in Fig.~\ref{fig:2}~(b).
 Here, the $ y $-component of the velocity of each solitary wave is determined by the slope of this curve, resulting in $ v_y = \partial\epsilon/\partial p_y |_{v_x=0} $ where $ p_y $ is the $ y $-component of the linear momentum density of the solitary wave.
 Again, density profiles zoomed about the localised waves are shown in the insets.
 Similarly to the previous case, both vortex dipole solutions and JR solitons have density profiles elongated along the polarisation direction, see point (I) and point (II) in Fig.~\ref{fig:2}~(b), respectively.
+Point (II) highlights the transition from vortex dipole to JR soliton, see Fig.~\ref{fig:2}~(d) for the density profile along the $ x $-axis.
 However, in this case the JR solitons cannot approach the phonon speed resembling lump soliton solutions, as Landau's criterion for superfluidity breaking along the $ y $-direction is now determined by the roton speed, shown by a dashed red line in Fig.~\ref{fig:2}~(b).
-While approaching the roton speed, a transition from localised JR solitons to delocalised roton excitations appearing as stripes of characteristic scale $ \lambda_{\rm rot} = 2\pi/k_{\rm rot} $ becomes qualitatively visible, see point (III) in Fig.~\ref{fig:2}~(b).
+Upon approaching the roton speed, a transition from localised JR solitons to delocalised roton excitations appearing as stripes of characteristic scale $ \lambda_{\rm rot} = 2\pi/k_{\rm rot} $ becomes qualitatively visible, see point (III) in Fig.~\ref{fig:2}~(b).
+Figure~(1) in the SM shows the evolution of the density and phase fields covering a distance around $ 20 L_y $, demonstrating visually that the solitary wave associated with point (III) in Fig.~\ref{fig:2}~(b) is stable in time even when white noise is present.
+A full Bogoliubov-de Gennes stability analysis, shown in the SM, has been carried out confirming the robustness of the solitary wave solutions with respect to noise.